 Kudu Scaling Guide

 This document describes in detail how Kudu scales with respect to various system resources, including memory, file descriptors, and threads.
-See the Kudu Scaling Guide for the maximum recommended parameters of a Kudu cluster.
+See Scaling Recommendations and Limitations for the maximum recommended parameters of a Kudu cluster.
 They can be used to estimate roughly the number of servers required for a given quantity of data.

 We will use the following terms in this topic:

 hot replica: A tablet replica that is continuously receiving writes.
 For example, in a time series use case, tablet replicas for the most recent range partition on a time column would be continuously receiving the latest data, and would be hot replicas.

 cold replica: A tablet replica that is not hot, i.e. a replica that is not frequently receiving writes, for example, once every few minutes.
 A cold replica may be read from.
 For example, in a time series use case, tablet replicas for previous range partitions on a time column would not receive writes at all, or only occasionally receive late updates or additions, but may be constantly read.

 data on disk: The total amount of data stored on a tablet server across all disks, post-replication, post-compression, and post-encoding.